 Your tent can make all the difference on a backpacking adventure.
 A traditional backpacking tent is designed to protect you from the weather as well as provide you with a comfortable spot to hang out in the backcountry.
 Here are three of our favorite backpacking tents from our latest review:

 An ultralight tent can provide you shelter from the storm while weighing less than 2 pounds.
-While more expensive, the best ultralight tents are perfect if want to carry as light a load as possible.
+While more expensive, ultralight tents are perfect if want to carry as light a load as possible.
 Here are our top picks from our latest review:

 If you are packing solo, a bivy sack can be a comfortable, lightweight, smaller alternative to a tent and can be just as waterproof and durable.
-Here are the top picks from our review of the best bivy sacks:
+Here are the top picks from our review of bivy sacks:

 The perfect night's sleep on the trail can be elusive, especially when trying to minimize the weight of your pack.
 Our backcountry experts spent thousands of nights, sleeping in the top models on the market, to help you choose the right now.